EXPERIENCE a live presentation that includes one of the show topics below and a tour of the night sky, featuring the constellations and their stories.

 - Virtual Session for 30 minutes: $75 for school groups

 - Duration: 60 minutes (in person) or 30 minutes (virtual)

 - In-Person Seating: Up to 75 people

-- Reservations: At least two weeks prior to your visit.
+- Reservations: At least 2 weeks prior to your visit.

 - Age Levels: See Show Topics below for age-appropriate shows.
 Our presentations are not appropriate for children younger than four years old.

 - Wonders of Day & Night | Ages 4–7Blast off to the International Space Station where we investigate what causes night and day.
 Experience what night and day are like on other planets such as Mars.